City-of-Helsinki/drupal-helfi-kuva/README.md

 ## Instance specific features

-There are no instance specific modifications in Kuva.
+Kuva has no instance specific features.